Skip to main content

 Database Overview

-The db extra adds DatabaseEnforcerProvider — a ready-made enforcer_provider that loads Casbin policies from a SQLAlchemy async database instead of a static .csv file.
+The db extra adds DatabaseEnforcerProvider - a ready-made enforcer_provider that loads Casbin policies from a SQLAlchemy async database, caches the enforcer, and hot-reloads when data changes.

 Install